Last Updated on March 30, 2023 by James Ewen

 An app’s screenshots should include call-to-actions that utilises high-volume keywords to inform users of the app’s features.
 The text should be concise and digestible, quickly getting to the core message while using popular keywords.

-The screenshots should be up to date and optimised for the devices they’re viewed on.
+The screenshots should be up to date and optimised for the devices they’re viewed on including image upscaling if necessary.
 Outdated screenshots can look poor when viewed on devices with better image quality, turning potential users away and hurting conversion.[vc_row el_class=”newsletter-sign-up-box”][vc_column][vc_column_text]

 The monthly tends in app development that matter.

 A monthly newsletter helping developers and app makers be more productive, stay inspired and keep up with all the latest trends in the app world.[/vc_column_text][vc_empty_space][contact-form-7 404 "Not Found"][/vc_column][/vc_row]

 Apple allows up to ten screenshots, while Google Play allows up to eight.
 The app’s listing should utilise each of them to provide as much information about the app and its features as possible.
 The screenshots on iOS can also be used for Search Ads A/B Testing to determine which creative elements convert best.
 By launching two search Ads campaigns with different creative sets, you can compare the results to determine how well each set drove conversions and apply that information to the app’s live listing.

 Preview videos are another way to help increase conversion.
 Apple and Google Play each allow videos, although the guidelines are different for each store.

 - Must be between 15 to 30 seconds long.